clauswilke/clauswilke.github.io.old/_posts/2015-10-08-Google-Scholar-bug-redux.md

 * You know that John Smith posted an interesting preprint 2 years ago, and you wonder if that work was ever published.
 You search Google Scholar and only find the preprint.
 So you conclude the paper never saw the light of day or maybe is embattled in review.
 In truth, the paper came out 8 months ago in PNAS, but Google Scholar will hide that version from you.

 * You consider hiring a promising young scientist as a postdoc or maybe even a faculty member.
 However, as you pull up their Google Scholar profile, you notice that over the last two years they seem to have published only preprints.
-And several of the articles they list in their cv don’t show up in the Scholar database at all.
-You conclude the scientist is dishonest and you decline their application.
+And several of the articles they list on their cv don’t show up in the Scholar database at all.
+You conclude the scientist is dishonest and you decline the application.

 * You post a preprint that contains an error.
 Thankfully, the error gets noticed in review and you fix it for the final publication (and/or post a new version of the preprint).
 However, Google Scholar keeps showing the old, erroneous version of the preprint, many months after the fix has been made.
 People keep reading the erroneous version and keep giving you grief over it.